 Recruitment of juveniles

 Our assessment of tree recruitment focussed on beech saplings (woody stems >1.3 m height and <10 cm DBH) and seedlings.
 We tested for relationships between the density of seedlings and saplings, and canopy openness and grazing pressure using generalised linear mixed models.
-To determine whether the widespread loss of smaller stems seen in a previous study at the site (Martin et al. 2015) was largely attributable to growth of individuals into other size classes or mortality we tracked the fate of each sapling recorded.
+To determine whether the widespread loss of smaller stems observed in a previous study at the site (Martin et al. 2015) was largely attributable to growth of individuals into other size classes or mortality, we tracked the fate of each sapling recorded.
 As part of this we also calculated the annual mortality rate, , as defined by Sheil, Burslem & Alder (1995):

 where and are the number of stems at the first and second surveys respectively and is the number of years between censuses.